aryanbadiee/Website-Categorization/README.md

 # Website Categorization
-The purpose of this project is to detect the subject of Persian websites.
-Considering Python for implementation, web-scraping packages such as Selenium are used to crawl websites from a set of URLs.
-For each crawled website, preparations are made, including stop-words removal and tokenization to extract words and sentences.
-After associating each keyword with the TF-IDF score, the category with most score set to the subject of the website.
-Keywords for each category and stop-words are collected with human intelligence.
+The purpose of this project is to detect the subject of Farsi's websites.
+Considering `Python3` for implementation, web-scraping packages such as `requests` and `beautifulsoup` are used to extract texts from websites and with the help of TF-IDF vectorizer, the most relevant words are linked to the websites with a score and word vectors are created.
+Then, with the help of machine learning algorithms, it compares and predicts the similarity vector of the words of the websites.

-### Supported Languages:
+### Supported Languages
-* Persian (فارسی)
+* Farsi (Persian)

-#### Requirements:
+### Requirements
 * Python >= 3.9
-* Selenium (Driver & Module)
+* requests library
+* beautifulsoup library
-* NLTK
+* scikit-learn library